Danielsong001/DanielSong-Homepage/index.md

 ## Project Experience

-**I. Research on Safety Control Strategy of Heavy-Load Robotic Arm for Nursing Task**      2018.6 - 2019.7
+**1. Research on Safety Control Strategy of Heavy-Load Robotic Arm for Nursing Task**      2018.6 - 2019.7

   • Designed ***the structure and hardware system*** of the 6 DOF heavy load series manipulator;